Master of Science

 - A cumulative grade point average of at least 3.0 at the undergraduate level based on a 4.0 scale.

 - A preferred Graduate Record Examination (GRE) score of approximately 150 in each of the two areas, Quantitative and Verbal, and a score of at least 3.0 in the Writing Assessment portion, taken within the five-year period preceding admission.
 See GRE waiver information below.

 - Completion of the following pre-requisite undergraduate course work is required for admission: an introductory nutrition course and one year of general chemistry with lab.
-In addition, the following undergraduate courses are necessary pre-requisites for graduate metabolism and clinical nutrition coursework: one year of anatomy and physiology with lab, and one year of organic/biochemistry.
+In addition, the following undergraduate courses are necessary pre-requisites for graduate metabolism and clinical nutrition coursework: one year of anatomy and physiology, and one year of organic/biochemistry.
 These courses may be taken concurrently with graduate courses.

 - An applicant whose native language is not English is required to provide proof of English language proficiency through the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) test scores.
 The TOEFL minimum university requirements include a score of 520 on the paper-based test, 190 on the computer-based test, or 68 on the internet-based test.
 TOEFL scores are valid for up to two years.
 An overall score of 6.5 on the IELTS is sufficient for graduate admission.
 As an alternative to TOEFL or IELTS, level 112 of Intensive English Instruction may be completed at the ELS Language Center at the University of Cincinnati.